-Learn how to make beet puree and use it to add color and flavor to your favorite veggie burgers and lentil loaf recipes!
-You can also use it as a food coloring for things like cookies!
+Learn how to make this Beet Puree recipe and use it to add color and flavor to your favorite veggie burgers and lentil loaf recipes!
+You can also use pureed beets as a food coloring for things like cookies!

 Why in the world would you ever want to make beet puree?

 It’s a great question.
 I’m so glad you asked.

 Look, sometimes when I’m making veggie burgers or lentil loafs, I don’t want it to be so…brown.
 I want it to have a little more color.
 Adding some Beet Puree is a perfect way to do that!

 It’s super easy to make this pureed beetroot recipe, but your next question might be…WHY?

 Don’t worry, I get you.
 I’m not going to ask you to do anything unnecessarily.
 Here are reasons I love to have this beetroot puree recipe on hand:

 - I add beet puree to my favorite veggie burger recipes, like this Black Bean Pecan Burgers recipe

 - It’s perfect in my lentil loaf recipe, like this Holiday Lentil Loaf

 - You can add it to Lentil Sloppy Joe’s to add some color